-You’ve done a good job saving, and you have a sizeable nest egg set aside in your RRSPs for retirement.
+You’ve done a good job saving and have a sizeable nest egg set aside in your RRSPs for retirement, but how do you make tax-efficient RRSP withdrawals?

 This is the part that most people get wrong and why you hear so many people say they hate RRSPs.